Jcal-4/Spendo/CHATKIT_INTEGRATION_GUIDE.md

 2. Keep the same method signatures
 3. Ensure pagination (`has_more`, `after`) works correctly
 4. Consider thread archiving and cleanup strategies

 ---

+## User Identification and Context Integration

+### Overview

+ChatKit doesn't send user information (cookies, user ID, etc.) with its requests, making it challenging to identify which user is making a request.
+This section explains how to integrate user-specific data into ChatKit responses.

+### The Problem

+- ChatKit requests don't include authentication cookies
+- ChatKit doesn't send user ID in headers or payload
+- You need to identify users to fetch personalized data (e.g., financial balances, preferences)

+### The Solution

+Use a combination of:

+1. **Active Session Tracking**: Store active user sessions when users log in
+2. **Thread-to-User Mapping**: Persist user ID with each thread in the database
+3. **Fallback Strategies**: Multiple methods to identify users

+### Implementation Steps

+See **Step 3.5** in the Backend Setup section for complete implementation details.

+### How It Works

+1. **On Login**: Create `ChatKitUserSession` record
+2. **On ChatKit Request**:
+   - Check if thread already has user_id (from database)
+   - If new thread, check active sessions (single-user scenario)
+   - Store user_id with thread_id for future requests
+3. **Fetch User Data**: Use identified user_id to fetch personalized data
+4. **Merge into Message**: Add user data to message text before sending to AI

+### Limitations

+- **Single-User Scenarios**: Works best when only one user is logged in
+- **Multiple Users**: For production with concurrent users, consider:
+  - IP address matching
+  - Session token validation
+  - Additional identification heuristics

+### Example Use Cases

+- Financial applications: Include user's account balances
+- E-commerce: Include user's purchase history
+- Personalization: Include user preferences and settings
+- Multi-tenant: Identify which organization/workspace the user belongs to

+---